 Homestay providers are usually host mothers (señoras) with comfortable accommodations whose children have moved away.
 We also have some nuclear families with children.
 In most cases the señoras have hosted NYU students for many, many years.

-Please be informed that if two students live in the same homestay they both have to have the same meal plan.
+Please be informed that if two students live in the same homestay they must have the same meal plan.

 There are two homestay options: a) includes “continental” breakfast (coffee/tea with toast, jam, yoghurt) and one hot meal (usually dinner) and b) access to the kitchen (buy your own food, cook your own meals and clean up afterwards.
 The availability for this option is limited).
 There are homestays that accept students with special dietary requirements and food allergies.